jillemmerzaal/imu-running-fatigue-dynamics/README.md

 ## Usage

 1. Place raw `.mat` files in a `data40/` folder at the project root.
+Sample data of 1 female and one male are provided.
 2. Run the pipeline:

 ```bash